nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-an-operation.md

 *   A JAX-RS resource which executes operations in response to REST calls,
 *   A special listener fired by the workflow service to execute an operation chain.

 Each of these execution contexts are providing the initial input for the chain (or operation) to be executed.
 For example the core event listener will use as the initial input the document that is the source of the event.
-The action bean executor will use the document currently opened in the User Interface.&nbsp;
+The action bean executor will use the document currently opened in the User Interface.

 If no input exists then **null** will be used as the input.
 In that case the first operation in the chain must be a **void** operation.
 If you need you can create your own operation executor.
 Just look into the existing code for examples (e.g. `org.nuxeo.ecm.automation.jsf.OperationActionBean`).